grafana/mimir/docs/sources/configuration/config-file-reference.md

 # CLI flag: -querier.max-query-into-future
 [max_query_into_future: <duration> | default = 10m]

-# Comma separated list of store-gateway addresses in DNS Service Discovery
-# format.
-This option should be set when the store-gateway sharding is disabled
-# (when enabled, the store-gateway instances form a ring and addresses are
-# picked from the ring).
-# CLI flag: -querier.store-gateway-addresses
-[store_gateway_addresses: <string> | default = ""]

 store_gateway_client:
   # Enable TLS for gRPC client connecting to store-gateway.
   # CLI flag: -querier.store-gateway-client.tls-enabled